gardener/gardener/landscaper/pkg/controlplane/README.md

+# Goal

+Deployment of a Gardener control plane consisting of the Gardener API Server, the Gardener Admission Controller, the Gardener Scheduler and the Gardener Controller Manager.
+Designed to run with minimal configuration to bootstrap a new or upgrade an existing installation.

+**NOTE**:  if the Control Plane deployment is run against an existing Gardener Installation, already deployed certificates should be picked up automatically if they are missing in the configuration.

 # Prerequisites

 1) A kubeconfig for a Kubernetes cluster (`runtime` cluster) to run the Gardener control plane pods (Gardener Extension API server, Gardener Controller Manager, Gardener Scheduler, Gardener Admission Controller)